ultraq/thymeleaf-layout-dialect/README.md

  - Added a `layout:include` attribute which works like `th:include` but allows for the passing of element fragments to the included page.
  - Updated Thymeleaf dependency from version 2.0.8 to 2.0.10.
+ - Resolved [Issue #3](thymeleaf-layout-dialect/issues/3), allowing `th:with`
+   local variable declarations made in the decorator page to be visible in content pages during processing.

 ### 1.0.2
  - Resolved [Issue #2](thymeleaf-layout-dialect/issues/2), allowing decorator